willg343/Radical-expressions-converter/README.md

-This program is intended to act as a simple radical converter.
+This program is intended to act as a radical converter.
 It operates with mixed and entire radicals converting them back and forth.
 The limits and boundaries include:
 1. An infinite amount of single letter variables, same variable with different powers repeatedly used in an expression
 2. Variable powers up to 4*10^9
 3. Infinitely big root indexes